 Try not to snap at your teenager

-This is good advice at any time, but it’s particularly important right now.
-The impact of COVID-19 is hard on everyone.
+This is good advice at any time, but it’s particularly important when we have all been dealing with the stressors of the pandemic for years now.
 Teens might be dealing with pressures you don’t know about or are hard for them to talk about.
 Try to summon extra patience and compassion if you can.